-How to how to qualify prospects, save time and build your business is key to survival
+How to how to qualify prospects is key to sanity and survival

 Do you lose your mojo, feel awkward and/or waste time with new prospect conversations?
-Even with the most brilliant personal branding, website, LinkedIn and marketing strategies, the need to qualify is critical.
-Learning how to qualify prospects, save time and build your business is key to survival.
-And reducing stress, building confidence and moving on time wasters will be the kindest thing you can do for yourself in the process.
+Even with the most brilliant personal branding, website, LinkedIn and marketing strategies you still need to qualify quickly.
+Learning how to qualify prospects if they are willing, ready and able is crucial.

 Qualifying and moving on time wasters is a a problem everyone has, can or does face across corporate’s, SMEs, consultants and coaches.
 And not qualifying well can can hit hard in the pockets and hearts of small businesses and solo operators.
 But qualifying can be particularly tough for those who grapple with sales conversations , assertiveness or are in their first years of self-employment.